mfwgenerics/koala/docs/site/docs/advanced-usage/extending.md

 We provide `JdbcExtendedDataType` to support column types that are not included in the library.

-The code below creates a new column of H2's UUID type.
+The code below represents H2's UUID column type as a `java.util.UUID`.

 ```kotlin
 val UUID_H2 = JdbcExtendedDataType(